 Sponsor a book party and reading program

-It costs us just $350 U.S. to travel into a rural village, hold a book party at the school, and leave some 250 more books, so children can read every day.
+During the school year we travel to rural villages, hold a book party at the school, and leave some 400 more books, so children can read every day.
 At the book party we talk about books, play games, serve refreshments, and do a short art lesson.
 Then each of them gets to select a book – nearly always the first book they've ever owned.
-Finally, we leave 50 interesting, age-appropriate books in each classroom (typically a school has five classes, grades one to five) for daily reading.
+Finally, we leave 80-100 interesting, age-appropriate books in each classroom (typically a school has five classes, grades one to five) for daily reading.

 Sponsor a book